rfeggins/DevOps-Explained/running-sql-server-in-container.md

     If the STATUS column for your SQL Server container shows Exited, then you will need to do some troubleshooting.

-6. In my case the container running SQL-Server didn't start properly so I also had to check the error logs by executing the docker logs command.
+6. In my case the container running SQL-Server didn't start properly so I also had to check the error logs by executing the [docker logs command.](https://docs.docker.com/engine/reference/commandline/logs/)
 >
->
+> sudo docker logs --details <container-id>
 >

 ## Connecting to SQL Server